BZIvanov/Learning-Node.js/Streams/README.md

 - **Events**: Duplex streams emit `data`, `end`, `drain`, and `error` events among others.
 - **Methods**: Key methods include `write()`, `end()`, `push()`, and `pipe()`.
 - **Properties**: Properties like `writableHighWaterMark` and `readableHighWaterMark` control the buffer sizes for writing and reading, respectively.

+### Transform stream

+Transform stream is a type of Duplex stream where the output is computed based on the input.
+This means it can be read from and written to, but it also performs some transformation on the data as it passes through.

+#### Key Concepts

+- **Transform Stream**: It is a stream that can be read from and written to, with the additional capability of transforming the data as it flows through.
+- **Internal Buffer**: Transform streams have internal buffers for both reading and writing, similar to Duplex streams.
+- **Methods and Events**: Transform streams have methods and events for both reading and writing data, as well as for performing the transformation.

+#### Internal Buffers

+A transform stream has separate internal buffers for reading and writing.
+This allows it to manage data flow efficiently.

+#### Buffer Overflow

+Similar to writable and duplex streams, if you write a large chunk of data, it can fill up the internal buffer quickly, causing potential memory issues.
+To manage this:

+- **Draining**: When the writable buffer is full, the stream will return `false`, and you need to listen for the `drain` event to resume writing.
+- **Readable Stream**: For large data chunks, create a readable stream to break the data into smaller chunks and pipe it to the transform stream.

+#### Key Points

+- **Events**: Transform streams emit `data`, `end`, `drain`, `finish` and `error` events among others.
+- **Methods**: Key methods include `write()`, `end()`, `push()`, `pipe()` and `_transform()` for the transformation logic.
+- **Properties**: Properties like `writableHighWaterMark` and `readableHighWaterMark` control the buffer sizes for writing and reading, respectively.